Department Code: BSL

 These goals both inform and drive the Department’s educational objectives, which focus on:

 BSL 102.
-Contracting in Everyday Business and Life.
+Contracts in Everyday Business and Life.
 3 Credit Hours.

 Contracts are the building blocks of business.
 Designed for Summer Scholars, this course explores both the legal and practical elements of contracting.
 Topics will include the basics of contract law, the ethical implications of certain contracts, and novel forms of contracting, such as clickwraps and smart contracts.
-Through the lens of contracts familiar to the Summer Scholars, the class will explore the process of entering a contract, from negotiation to execution and beyond.
+Through the lens of familiar transactions, the class will explore the process of entering a contract, from negotiation to execution and beyond.
 The course methodology offers a problem-solving experience and provides high school students with an opportunity to develop their analytical and decision-making abilities in a university environment.

 Requisite: Summer Scholars Program.